How Pakistan's Sharif stumbled into protests crisis

 But Sharif may now be too weak to fend off the military, which may not rule directly anymore but still consumes nearly half of the government budget and considers foreign and security policy its domain.

-Western allies worry that elements of Pakistan's military are destabilising the region by supporting Islamist militants who are active in Afghanistan and target arch-foe India.
+Western allies worry that elements of Pakistan's military are destabilizing the region by supporting Islamist militants who are active in Afghanistan and target arch-foe India.

 Sharif angered the military after returning to power by attempting to mend fences with India and insisting on months of - ultimately fruitless - peace talks before agreeing to launch an offensive against Pakistan's Taliban.